raahulahlawat/Docker/Docker_Document.md

 ```
 sudo docker ps -a
 ```
-* These commands lists all containers, including both running and stopped ones, on your system.
+* These commands list all containers, including both running and stopped ones, on your system.
 It uses sudo for potential privilege escalation, followed by docker container ls with the -a flag to specify displaying all containers.

-## To RUN container in bash shell and go in interactive terminal
+## To RUN container in a bash shell and go in interactive terminal
 ```
 sudo docker container run -itd ubuntu /bin/bash
 ```